NayanAgarwal7/coc-the-ludo-dice-distribution-analyzer/README.md

 How to Compile: Open your terminal and run: gcc main.c -o ludo

 How to Run After compiling, you can run the program with: ./ludo

+The program will ask how many rolls you want to simulate.
+For example, enter 1000000 for a million rolls.